-Our psychiatrist is currently available one day per week (Thursdays), and sees those children who are also in therapy with an AFF therapist.
+Our psychiatrists are currently available on Mondays and Thursdays and see children who are also in therapy with an AFF therapist, or a select few outside providers with whom we work closely.
 Parents of children being seen by an AFF therapist may request an appointment with the psychiatrist for their child at any time.
 Our psychiatrist and therapists collaborate to provide coordinated care for your child.

 We accept most major insurance plans (including Blue Cross Blue Shield, Tricare, QualChoice, United Behavioral Health, Cigna, and others).
 Please note that not all of our therapists are providers for each plan due to limitations set by the insurance companies.
 We will check your benefits for you before your first appointment.
 We are not currently taking new Medicaid patients.